justanhduc/neuralnet/README.md

 [tqdm](https://pypi.python.org/pypi/tqdm)

 ## Usages
-To create a new model, simple make a model class and inherit from BaseModel in base_model.py
+To create a new model, simply make a new model class and inherit from BaseModel in base_model.py

 ## Credits
 This implementation is highly inspired by [Lasagne](http://lasagne.readthedocs.io/en/latest/user/installation.html)